-The average loan amount at UC Berkeley is $23,900, which is actually less than the average taken out by students at UVA and Emory.
+The average student loan amount at UC Berkeley is $23,900, which is actually less than the average taken out by students at UVA and Emory.
 However, the ROI at the California state school is the highest of the bunch for business majors.
 Business alums of the school net an average of $1.19 million in 20 years.

 Engineering uses scientific and mathematical principles to determine the best possible outcomes in real-life situations.
 The versatile skills learned by an engineering major have significant value in the real world.
 In fact, engineering is one of the hottest, highest-paying STEM careers.

 - University of California-Berkeley: $1,188,000 ROI